MintMCP

 Bridging AI with Internal Systems: Integration Capabilities

 The value of an MCP gateway depends on which enterprise systems it can connect to AI assistants.
-Both platforms support the MCP standard, but differ in pre-built connector depth.
+Both platforms support the MCP standard, but differ in pre-built connector depth and operational model.

 Connecting AI to Your Data Warehouses